Briggsc28/briggsc28.github.io/_posts/2015-08-15-WiFi-on-your-Windows-10-IoT-Raspberry-Pi-2.md

 ## Step 3 - Configure the WiFi connection

-Under Available networks, select the network you would like to connect to and supply the required credentials.<BR><BR>Be sure to tick'Auto re-connect.'<BR><BR>Click Connect to initiate the connection<BR><BR>Now remove the ethernet cable, you'll see that your Pi has successfully connected to the WiFi network.
+Under Available networks, select the network you would like to connect to and supply the required credentials.<BR><BR>Be sure to tick'Auto re-connect.'<BR><BR>Click Connect to initiate the connection.

 ![web-based-management](/images/2015-08-15_12-30-55-compressor.png)

+Now remove the ethernet cable, you'll see that your Pi has successfully connected to the WiFi network.

 Feel free to tweet me comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).